 How it Works

-To get started with short-term counseling, call (212) 998-4780 to set up a 15-minute phone evaluation with a counselor.
+To get started with short-term counseling, you will need to set up a brief 15-minute phone screening with a counselor.
 The counselor will ask you a few questions to make sure short-term counseling is the right option for you.
 To set up a phone screening: